Applications are Open for Cohort II

 Currently, we are not accepting applications from teams or groups of collaborators.
 Collaborators may submit individual applications; however, their proposed projects or areas of inquiry should be distinct.
 We would love to learn about the artistic teams, collectives or groups of which you are a part.
 Please include this information in your application, where relevant.

-In addition to the stipend, the Jack, Joseph and Morton Mandel Foundation will cover travel and program expenses, except for ground transportation and meals during travel.
+In addition to the stipend, the Jack, Joseph and Morton Mandel Foundation will cover all travel and program expenses, except meals during travel.